You may have heard of the age-old idiom of having ‘two ears and one mouth’ for a reason (if you were actually listening that is).

 The beauty of therapy lies in simplicity.
 It’s the ability to allow others to unwind the difficulties in their head and let their words literally do the talking.

-The principle here is to be genuinely non judgemental.
-A neutral observer providing a stage for others to release their tension and make their predicaments easier to tackle.
+The principle here is to be genuinely non-judgemental.
+A neutral observer provides a stage for others to release their tension and make their predicaments easier to tackle.